lfr/lfr.github.io/special/_posts/2021-03-29-infinite-money.md

 Infinite money is **not just** a catchy concept with no ties to the practical world.

 Useful and even necessary policies are being discarded all the time because there's supposedly no money for them.
-You have to understand that at the US national level, not having money for a specific policy is a farce, it's smoke and mirrors, because (say it with me) there's:
+You have to understand that at the US national level, not having money for a specific policy is a farce, it's smoke and mirrors.

-☝🏿 **Literally**

-♾ **Infinite**

-💵 **Money**

-I see I'm losing some skeptics in the audience, please read on.

 ### But the FED